 - Federal agencies prefer applicants with German skills.

-- Group size: Maximum six students; first come, first served.
+- Group size: maximum six students; sign up by mid-October.

 - Group Organizer: Dr. Hoobler (firstname.lastname@example.org / 503.838.8715)